-Accrued liabilities in the Statement of Net Position differ from the amount reported in governmental funds due to the accrued interest on bonds.
+Accrued liabilities in the Statement of Net Position differ from the amount reported at the governmental fund level due to the accrued interest on bonds.

 Accrued interest

 NOTE B - RECONCILIATION OF GOVERNMENT-WIDE AND FUND FINANCIAL STATEMENTS (CONTINUED)

 2. Explanation of Differences Between the Governmental Fund Operating Statements and the Statement of Activities